-Your business’ website is one of the most critical meeting points between you and your customers.
-It is one of your sales team working 24/7 and can reach thousands of potential customers at once.
+Your business’s website is one of the most critical meeting points between you and your customers.
+We like to think of your website as part of your sales team, operating 24/7 and reaching thousands of potential customers at once.

-Maintaining a website that is optimised for performance and conversion is crucial.
-It helps you find areas to get new customers, become the leader in your industry and grow client relationships.
+Maintaining performance and conversion optimised websites are crucial.
+It helps you find areas to reach new customers, become the leader in your industry, and grow client relationships.